eugenioLopezRamos/buscador-chilecompra-frontend/new todo.md

 - Flash formatting (using the new reducer...)
 - utils.headerToObject should take response.headers instead of response as input...
 - Mejorar estilos del flash
+- make fieldsPerSearchType a const and import it into fetchApi instead of hardcoding

 ## DONE ##